Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 How Many Cargo Ships Sink Every Year?

-Unfortunately, data from Allianz shows that 54 merchant ships were lost in 2021—roughly one ship per week.
+Unfortunately, data from Allianz shows that 54 merchant ships were lost in 2021—roughly one per week.
 And even more, unreported vessel losses like those of recreational or migratory boats are not included in this number.

-Based on UNCTAD's worldwide valuation of just shy of 100,000 merchant ships, the world fleet lost 0.054% in 2021.
+Based on UNCTAD's worldwide valuation of just shy of 100,000 ships, the world fleet lost 0.054% in 2021.

 That might seem like many boats sinking, but there's another way to look at these statistics.
 A large percentage (99.946%) of ships did not drown that year.
-And this number suggests that shipping is much safer than many people think.
+And this number suggests that moving is much safer than many people think.

-Maritime safety has improved remarkably over recent decades thanks to technological advancements and better enforcement of safety regulations.
+Maritime safety has improved remarkably over recent decades thanks to technological advancements and better enforcement of regulations.

-Yet, the number of cargo ships submerging so far is a cautionary tale to all mariners.
+Yet, the number of ships submerging so far is a cautionary tale to all mariners.
 They should still be particularly cautious and alert when traversing the open seas.

-What Causes Ships to Sink?
+What Causes Them to Fall?

-Ships sink for various reasons, but the most common is that they take on too much water.
+It Sink for various reasons, but the most common is that they take on too much water.

 Sinking can occur due to the following reasons: